0xskar/python/README.md

 - number guesser (100 days of python day 12) - guess a number between 1 and 100 in different definied rounds
 - Higher or lower game (100 days of python day 14) - guess if the instagram account has higher or lower followers than another
 - Coffee machine (100 days of python day 15) - a coffee machine that compares the resouces it has available with different menu options and then takes payment to make a drink if the resources are available. also has a report function to display available resources and can turn off for maintenance.
+- Coffee machine v2.0 (100 days of python day 15) - same function as before but using OOP to clean up code and improve functionality